griffithlab/pVACtools/docs/pvacseq/optional_downstream_analysis_tools.rst

 flag and to mutant sequences by setting the ``--mutant-only`` flag.

-The output can be further limited to only certain variants by providing pVACseq report file to the ``--input-tsv`` argument.Only the peptide sequences for the epitopes in the TSV will be used when creating the FASTA.
+The output can be further limited to only certain variants by providing a pVACseq report file to the ``--input-tsv`` argument.
+Only the peptide sequences for the epitopes in the TSV will be used when creating the FASTA.
 If this argument is an aggregated TSV file, use the ``--aggregate-report-evaluation`` parameter to only include peptide sequences for epitopes matching the chosen Evaluation(s).